-The Control Trac system indicator messages display in the reconfigurable telltale (RTT) location in the message center only under the following conditions.
-If these messages display when driving in 4X2, contact your authorized dealer as soon as possible.
+The indicator lights illuminate in the message center in the reconfigurable telltale (RTT) location under the following conditions.
 Refer to Warning lights and chimes in the Instrument Cluster chapter.

+• 4X2 - Momentarily illuminates when 2H is selected.

-- 4X4 AUTO displays when 4X4 AUTO is selected. - 4X4 displays when 4X4 is selected.
+• 4X4 AUTO - Illuminates when 4X4 AUTO is selected.